Leading the Charge - Rhonda Y. Williams

 Founder and Director of the Social Justice Institute

-Social Justice Institute founder and director Rhonda Y. Williams, PhD is an associate professor of history and the founder and director of the postdoctoral fellowship in African American studies at Case Western Reserve University.
+Social Justice Institute founder and director Rhonda Y. Williams, PhD is a professor of history and the founder and director of the postdoctoral fellowship in African American studies at Case Western Reserve University.